jazzfan2/crypto/README.md

 	pepper
 	poplar

-To start a new query, type:
+To stop the program after a receiving a query result, type:

 	q

+To continue for a new query, type character(s).

-To abort inputting a query and stop the program, type:
+To abort while already in input mode, type:

 	<Ctrl-C>